Medical Technologist: Job Description, Duties and Requirements

 Career and Salary Information for Medical Technologists

-The BLS projected that the number of jobs for medical and clinical laboratory technologists would grow at a rate of 11% between 2010-2020.
-Over 50% of medical and clinical laboratory technologists are employed by hospitals, while the rest work in laboratories, physicians' offices, or for the federal government.
-Additionally, the BLS reported that the median annual salary for medical and clinical laboratory technologists was $57,580 in 2012.
+The BLS projected that the number of jobs for medical and clinical laboratory technologists would grow at a rate of 14% between 2012-2022.
+Over 50% of medical and clinical laboratory technologists were employed by hospitals as of 2012, while the rest worked in laboratories, physicians' offices, or colleges and universities.
+Additionally, the BLS reported that the median annual salary for medical and clinical laboratory technologists was $58,430 in 2013.

 Related to Medical Technologist: Job Description, Duties and Requirements